Michael Boncoeur: Murder

 On March 24, 1991, Boncoeur's body was found in his Forest Hill apartment; he had been stabbed to death and robbed of numerous possessions including his motorcycle.

 Although the Toronto Star reported having received a strange unidentified phone call asking "Has a gay man been murdered in the Toronto area in the last 10 hours?" the day before his body was found, it was unclear whether the motive for his killing was homophobia or simple robbery.
 His motorcycle was later found in the Cabbagetown area of the city, following early reports that it had been seen on Highway 400 near King City.

 The earliest police reports also inaccurately claimed that Boncoeur was an "AIDS patient", which Willis responded was not the case.

 Two youths were later arrested and charged with the murder.
 One was an established acquaintance of Boncoeur's, while the other, Adam Blake Harris, was a classmate of the first youth at a reformatory school.
 They had shown up at Boncoeur's home earlier on the day of his death with the intention of robbing him; however, as Boncoeur had to leave for a show, he gave them $20 to buy food, with which they instead bought a knife.
 They returned to his home again later in the evening; Boncoeur, who intended to go to bed early as he had another show the next day, allowed them to sleep on his couch for the night, following which Harris stabbed him in the carotid artery soon after he fell asleep.
 However, some of the media coverage falsely appeared to imply that Boncoeur might have predatorily lured the boys home for sex.

 Harris was tried as an adult as he had reached age 18 by the time of the trial; he was found guilty and sentenced to life imprisonment in 1994.
 There is no media record of whether the other youth ever went to trial.

 Legacy

 The undertones of homophobia in response to his death, both the false claim about his HIV status and the sexual predation allegations, motivated his lifelong friend Lynn Johnston to bring a gay character into her comic strip For Better or For Worse to help combat anti-gay stereotypes and discrimination.
 Michael Patterson's classmate and friend Lawrence Poirier, who had previously been seen in the strip as a minor supporting character, came out as gay in 1993.

-Stand and Deliver: Inside Canadian Comedy, a 1997 book about the history of Canadian comedy by Eye Weekly entertainment writer Andrew Clark, faced some criticism for misidentifying Boncoeur as "Michael Rappaport".
+Stand and Deliver: Inside Canadian Comedy, a 1997 book about the history of Canadian comedy by Eye Weekly entertainment writer Andrew Clark, faced some criticism for misidentifying Boncoeur as "Michael Rapaport".